-The Los Medanos College Foundation is the non-profit 501 (c) 3 charitable organization and as such, your contributions are tax deductible to the extent provided by law.
+The Los Medanos College Foundation is a non-profit charitable organization and, as such, your contributions are tax deductible to the extent provided by law.

-To make a one-time or monthly recurring gift, please go to www.losmedanos.edu/foundation.
+To make a one-time donation, set up a monthly recurring gift, or explore legacy giving options, please visit www.losmedanos.edu/foundation.